Teams, tales and tips – a guide to the local game

 The best hotels for the stadiums and city centre

-The local tourist office has an accommodation database and booking function.
+Hamburg Tourismus has a hotel database and booking function.

-Nearer/on the Reeperbahn, you’ll find the mid-range Hotel Monopol and Hotel Hanseport.
-If you’d rather be away from the bar quarter, then the Hotel Hafen Hamburg is near the port, the Centro Hotel Phönix and Hotel Fürst Bismarck by the station, where you’ll also find the Generator Hostel for budget beds.
+Nearer/on the Reeperbahn, you’ll find the mid-range Cityhotel Monopol and Hotel Hanseport.
+If you’d rather be away from the bar quarter, then the Hotel Hafen Hamburg sits near the port and the Hotel Fürst Bismarck by the station, where you’ll also find the contemporary Generator Hostel for doubles, singles, dorms and regular entertainment.